-The remaining 19 member functions from the STL container class could be added also.
+The remaining 19 member functions from the STL container class could also be added.

-4.3 Binary tree
+4.3.
+Binary tree

-Finally, we have implemented some support for binary trees (See the Appendix for the full source code of the implementation).
+Finally, we have implemented some support for binary trees (see the Appendix for the full source code of the implementation).
 The following Adt input is almost a complete program, only the main program that calls ttsum with a sample tree is missing.

 '''

-%{
+% {

 #include "primitive.h"

-%}
+% }

 tree = INSTANCE tree (int val);

-%{
+% {

-void f(void x, int val) {
+void f (void x, int val) {

 (int)x += val;

 }

 int ttsum(tree t) {

 int s = 0;

 trtree(f, &s, t);

 return s;

 }

-%}
+% }

 '''

-This time we decided to follow the recursive sum-ofproduct pattern for the implementation of the binary tree, and interpret the tree instance as the following ADT:
+This time we decided to follow the recursive sum-of-product pattern for the implementation of the binary tree, and interpret the tree instance as the following ADT: